Interceptor Containers

 Main Screen

 In Interceptor Containers, you can manage containers for interceptors within the DIAL system.
-You can create new containers based on existing images, start and stop running containers as needed, edit configuration settings, and view logs and events for troubleshooting.
+You can create new containers based on Internal Interceptor images or External Docker Image Reference, start and stop running containers as needed, edit configuration settings, and view logs and events for troubleshooting.

 Interceptor containers grid